Pernod Ricard: Pernod Ricard

 In 2023, Pernod Ricard decided to resume limited exports of Beefeater Gin and Jameson Irish Whiskey to Russia.
 After being faced with protests and calls for a portfolio-wide boycott of all its brands Pernod Ricard decided to end all exports of its international brands to Russia.
 In December 2023, Pernod Ricard has released The Chuan Pure Malt Whisky, its inaugural Chinese whisky.

 In July 2024, Pernod Ricard announced the sale of its entire portfolio of strategic international wine brands to Australian Wine Holdco Ltd (AWL, owner of Accolade Wines).
-This included Jacob’s Creek, Orlando, St Hugo (Australia), Stoneleigh, Brancott Estate, Church Road (New Zealand), and Campo Viejo, Ysios, Tarsus, Azpilicueta (Spain).
+This included Jacob's Creek, Orlando, St Hugo (Australia), Stoneleigh, Brancott Estate, Church Road (New Zealand), and Campo Viejo, Ysios, Tarsus, Azpilicueta (Spain).
 Pernod will retain its US and French wine brands, as well as labels in Argentina and China.
 The brands generated over 10 million cases annually and the divestment allowed Pernod Ricard to sharpen its focus on premium spirits and champagne.
 The deal was finalized in April 2025.
 In October 2024, Pernod Ricard agreed to sell Minttu liqueur and its portfolio of Nordic local brands to the Finnish beverage company Hartwall.

 In February 2025, Pernod Ricard acquired the South African gin Inverroche.
 In July 2025 they sold the Irish whiskey brands Clontarf and Knappogue Castle to Cobblestone Brands, and the Indian whisky Imperial Blue to Tilaknagar Industries.

+In December 2025, it was announced that Pernod Ricard had agreed to sell its US sparkling wine assets associated with the Mumm Napa, Mumm Sparkling California and DVX brands to Trinchero Family Wine & Spirits.
+The transaction, which excluded Champagne and Mumm operations outside the United States, formed part of Pernod Ricard's ongoing portfolio rationalisation, with financial terms not disclosed.